stablekernel/aqueduct/_posts/db/2016-06-23-advanced_queries.md

 3 | Jan 3 -- Next Query Starts here
 4 | Jan 4

 In practice, this means passing the property value for the last object in the previous set.
 This is often accomplished by adding a query parameter to an endpoint that takes in a bounding value.
-(See `ResourceController<T>` as an example.)
+(See `ManagedObjectController<T>` as an example.)

 A `pageBy` query will return an empty list of objects when no more values are left.
 If the number of objects remaining in the last page are less than the `fetchLimit`, only those objects will be returned.
 For example, if there four more objects left and the `fetchLimit` is 10, the number of objects returned will be four.